ncatlab/nlab-content/pages/4/5/3/0/354/content.md

 ## Idea

-* The notion of a Kan complex is an abstraction of the structure found in the [[singular simplicial complex]] of a topological space.
+* The notion of a Kan complex is an abstraction of the structure found in the [[singular simplicial complex]] of a [[topological space]].
 There the existence of retractions of a geometric simplex to any of its horns means that all horns in the singular complex can be filled.

 * The notion of a Kan complex is an abstraction of the structure found in the [[nerve]] of a [[groupoid]].
 If we have a groupoid, $G$, then if we take any [[horn|inner horn]] in $N(G)$, it is determined by the sequence of arrows corresponding to $\{0\to 1\to \ldots \to n\}$, but that also determines a simplex which fills the horn.
 For the zeroth and last face horns, the [[outer horn]]s, you can also fill, but that takes a bit more thought, so is left to later.
 The 'fillers' are unique in this case, which suggests some generalisations.
 In a Kan complex there are no _specified_ 'composites' as in a groupoid or its nerve.
 But one may _choose_ out for all composable $k$-morphisms a composite and thus arrive at an [[algebraic definition of higher category|algebraic model]] for $\infty$-groupoids: [[algebraic Kan complex]]es.